 4- Optimize Voice Search

 Another growing trend that is expected to define SEO strategy in 2023 is voice search.

 A 2017 report by Brafton predicted that by 2020, 50% of all searches will be voice searches.
 This is justified by the rising popularity of voice assistants and smart home systems controlled by voice search.

 So, it adds another task to your daily SEO routine.

 Voice search optimization, as much as keyword optimization in general, will be more focused on user intent in the upcoming years.

 There are a couple more essential features to consider when doing voice search optimization besides user intent:

 - Featured snippets – the most relevant content which appears at the top of the search.
-According to research, about 30% of 1.4 million tested Google queries are featured snippets.
+According to research, about 40% of all voice searches answers tested Google queries are featured snippets.
 If your content contains featured snippets, the voice assistant will be more likely to pull the information from your content:

 - Structured data – using schema markup, you can structure your content to help search engines read it more efficiently.
 The more structured your data is, the better the search engine will be able to recognize the details, which may be relevant for search inquiries.
 Hence, your voice assistant will be able to read these details to you: